prototyp3-dev/video-processor/README.md

 ## Sending and retrieving data blob from celestia

-You should start the ligh node in [arabica](https://docs.celestia.org/nodes/arabica-devnet#bridge-full-and-light-nodes) network.
-See [mocha](https://docs.celestia.org/nodes/mocha-testnet) for mocha testnet.
+You should start the light node:

 ```shell
 celestia light start --core.ip consensus-validator.celestia-arabica-10.com --p2p.network arabica
 ```

-Save the celestia node store n a variable:
+Save the celestia node store in a variable:

 ```shell
 NODE_STORE=$HOME/.celestia-light-arabica-10
 ```

-Convert the video to hex to input it to celestia (Obs: celestia network limits the data blob).
+Convert the video to hex to input it to celestia (note: celestia network limits the data blob).
 Run (change `<video>` to your video):

 ```shell
 videob64=$(tr -d '\n'  <<< $(base64 <video> ) )
 ```

-Get the namespace for celestia (based on rolluped CM hash):
+Get the namespace for celestia (based on rolluped Cartesi Machine hash):

 ```shell
 namespace=0x$(./video_processor.sh hash -b 10 -x r)